 Meanwhile, some manufacturers outside of Asia have become both efficient and quick to react to consumer trends.
 The most notable company in this category is Spain’s Inditex.
 The firm is famous for its lean inventory and fast-fashion strategy.
 It can get a new item of clothing from its 300-person design team, through its manufacturing plants and into its more than 6,340 stores in as little as two weeks.
 The company operates several manufacturing facilities in Spain.
 Many of its outside suppliers are located in Spain and elsewhere in Europe.
 The firm has been opening large numbers of new retail stores under the Zara, Pull & Bear, Massimo Dutti and Oyosho brands.
 In 2014 alone, Inditex planned 450 new stores around the world.

-Apparel and accessory stores had generally been enjoying growth in sales around the world for much of the past 20 years.
+Apparel and accessory stores generally enjoyed growth in sales around the world for much of the past 20 years.
 Leading American, Japanese and European brands opened large numbers of new stores in developing markets in Asia and elsewhere.
-However, as of 2013-2014, China’s growth was slowing, and the entire nation was going through a new focus on reducing corruption among public officials (officials who were often the recipients of lavish gifts) as well as conspicuous consumption in general.
-This has been hard on the luxury goods market.
+However, as of 2013-2015, China’s growth was slowing, and the entire nation was going through a new focus on reducing corruption among public officials (officials who were often the recipients of lavish gifts) as well as conspicuous consumption in general.
+This has been particularly hard on the luxury clothing and accessories market.

 Over the past several years, manufacturers of basic synthetic textiles, such as polyester fabrics, have been dealing with a global manufacturing glut.
 Synthetic textile manufacturing had traditionally been dominated by the largest global chemicals firms, but many of them have exited the business by selling their holdings.